malhotra2101/infinder/README.md

 # Infinder

-A modern Influencer Marketing Platform built with React, Express.js, and Supabase.
+A modern Influencer Marketing Platform built with React, Express.js, and a custom database.

 ## Project Structure